gomods/athens/docs/content/maintainers/first-issue-template.md

 In this template we will assume this may be the contributor's first pull request in The Athens Project.

+> NOTE: Although this is written with maintainers in mind, anyone writing an
+> issue with the goal of helping first time contributors is welcome to use this
+> template as their guide.

 ---

 Generally we will still want to try and follow the issue template for [bugs](#) or